ansys/pymeilisearch/README.rst

    :alt: Black

-PyMeilisearch is a command-line interface (CLI) utility for interacting with MeiliSearch, an open-source search engine.
-It provides convenient commands for uploading files or websites to MeiliSearch indexes.
+PyMeilisearch is a Python client library that simplifies integration with MeiliSearch, enabling developers to enhance their applications with powerful search functionality.

 How to install